 The following discussion summarizes the material U.S. federal income tax consequences of the purchase, ownership and disposition of Shares of the Fund and the U.S. federal income tax treatment of the Fund.
-Except where noted otherwise, it deals only with the tax consequences relating to Shares held as capital assets by U.S. Shareholders (as defined below) who are not subject to special tax treatment.
-For example, in general it does not address the tax consequences, such as, but not limited to dealers in securities or currencies or commodities, traders in securities or dealers or traders in commodities that elect to use a mark to market method of accounting, financial institutions, tax-exempt entities (except as discussed below), insurance companies, persons holding Shares as a part of a position in a "straddle" or as part of a "hedging," "conversion" or other integrated transaction for U.S. federal income tax purposes, persons with "applicable financial statements" within the meaning of Section 451 (b) of the Code or holders of Shares whose "functional currency" is not the U.S. dollar.
-Furthermore, the discussion below is based on the provisions of the Code, and regulations ("Treasury Regulations"), rulings and judicial decisions thereunder as of the date hereof, and such authorities may be repealed, revoked or modified (possibly with retroactive effect) so as to result in U.S. federal income tax consequences different from those discussed below.
+Except where otherwise noted, this discussion deals only with the U.S. federal income tax consequences relating to Shares held as capital assets by U.S. Shareholders (as defined below) who are not subject to special tax treatment.
+For example, in general it does not address the tax consequences, such as, but not limited to (i) dealers in securities, currencies, or commodities, (ii) traders in securities, or dealers or traders in commodities, that elect to use a mark-to-market method of accounting, (iii) financial institutions, (iv) tax-exempt entities (except as discussed below), (v) insurance companies, (vi) persons holding Shares as a part of a position in a "straddle" or as part of a "hedging," "conversion," or other integrated transaction for U.S. federal income tax purposes, (vii) persons with "applicable financial statements" within the meaning of Section 451(b) of the Internal Revenue Code of 1986, as amended (the "Code"), or (viii) holders of Shares whose "functional currency" is not the U.S. dollar.
+Furthermore, the discussion that follows below is based on the provisions of the Code, and regulations ("Treasury Regulations"), rulings, and judicial decisions thereunder as of the date hereof, and such authorities may be repealed, revoked, or modified (possibly with retroactive effect) so as to result in U.S. federal income tax consequences different from the consequences discussed below.